Do You Feel Alone In Your Relationship?

 Couples therapy is a collaborative and supportive process.
 Personal attacks don’t have a place here, as they are not productive.
 In order for this work to be effective, you both have to be motivated to find new, healthier, more connected ways to communicate and love.
 With commitment and practice, it’s completely possible to reshape your relationship and live happier lives.

 You Can Heal Together

 If you are looking for relationship help and support, please call (908) 242-3634 or use the contact form for a free 20-minute consultation.
 We are happy to talk with you about how couples counseling can help you identify and achieve your goals.
-We are proud to be located in Scotch Plains, NJ, serving Fanwood, Westfield, Cranford and surrounding areas.
+We are proud to be located in both Scotch Plains and Branchburg, NJ.
 Online therapy services are offered for the state of New Jersey.

 Other Counseling Services At Brave Minds Psychological Services

 At Brave Minds Psychological Services, we offer a variety of services from our licensed therapists in order to get you on the right path to healing.
 Our therapeutic services include anxiety treatment for children, child sexual abuse therapy, therapy for teens, anxiety treatment for teens, teen social phobia therapy, adult anxiety counseling, counseling for parents, postpartum counseling, birth trauma therapy, sexual assault counseling for adults, food allergy therapy, and group therapy.
 We also have a blog where we write about a variety of different mental health subjects.
-If you’re interested in learning more about our services here at Brave Minds Psychological Services or online, please contact our Scotch Plains counseling office!
+If you’re interested in learning more about our services here at Brave Minds Psychological Services or online, please contact our Scotch Plains and Branchburg counseling offices!
 Proud to serve Fanwood, Westfield, Cranford, New Providence and surrounding areas as well as Somerville, Bridgewater, Raritan, Readington and surrounding areas.